-The symptoms of mast cells depend on whether the feline has mast cell tumors that are visceral or cutaneous.
+The symptoms of a cats mast cell tumor depend on whether the feline has cell tumors that are visceral or cutaneous.

 As mentioned above, a standard indicator of cutaneous mast cell tumors is hard, hairless bumps on the skin.
 Because tumors affect histamines, this formation can result in side effects common in allergies like itching.

-If the feline develops a visceral tumor, you won't see anything physically wrong with your cat.
+If cats develop a visceral tumor, you won't see anything physically wrong with your cat.
 Instead, common symptoms include: